First step — prepare!

 3. Do tell!

-We recommend at least letting the people you live with know what you plan to do in advance.
+Do you stay mum or broadcast your new diet to the world?
+We recommend at least telling the people you live with what you plan to do over the next two weeks.
 Their support will make it easier for you to succeed.
-Perhaps they even want to join you?
-Here’s a very simple one-page document that you can hand out to explain what all this is about.Good to know
+Perhaps they may even join you?
+Here’s a very simple one-page document that you can hand out to explain what this is all about.Good to know

 Schedule 2-3 hours on Sunday afternoon for final preparations for the challenge.
-You’ll go shopping and you’ll finish up with cooking and having a delicious dinner.
+You’ll rid your kitchen of problem foods, go shopping, and finish up by cooking and eating a delicious dinner.
 Sounds like a plan?

 For extra support and motivation, and to share your progress in the challenge, consider joining our moderated and members-only Facebook community.